Updated April 22, 2020 at 8:50 a.m.

 Food and Shelter

-The closure of all in-person dining facilities includes Food and Shelter.
-We are serving meals in to-go containers and distributing them outside near our pavilion.
+Food and Shelter is serving breakfast and lunch meals in to-go containers and distributing them outside near our pavilion.
 Breakfast is at 8am.
 Lunch starts at 11am.

 Our pantry will open each day except Monday from 1 p.m to 3:30 p.m. and will distribute pre-packaged boxes of food.
 If you need food, please come.
 We know people will be forced to choose between paying bills and buying food.
 We have food for you.